Luminate Bank

 Minneapolis, Minnesota · FDIC Cert #16635

-Luminate Bank is an FDIC-insured bank (Certificate #16635) with $329M in total assets and $194M in total deposits as of the Q2 2024 Call Report.
+This is the FDIC profile for Luminate Bank, an FDIC-insured bank (Certificate #16635) with $329M in total assets and $194M in total deposits per its most recent FDIC Call Report filing (Q2 2024).
 Headquartered in Minneapolis, Minnesota, the bank maintains a Tier 1 capital ratio of 14.54% (Well-Capitalized) and a nonperforming loan ratio of 3.39%.
-BankHealthData assigns a composite Health Grade of C (59/100).
+BankHealthData assigns a composite Health Grade of C (59/100) based on quarterly FDIC filings.
 All deposits up to $250,000 per depositor per ownership category are FDIC insured.

 Luminate Bank (FDIC cert 16635) is a community bank — $329M in total assets, $194M in deposits, serving the Minneapolis, Minnesota area.
 Community banks make up the largest share of U.S. banks by count but a much smaller share by assets.